-In this post, we will see how to use Pin Change interrupts on Arduino.
+In this post, we are going to see how to use Pin Change Interrupts in Arduino.
 This, for example, will allow us to have interrupts on all pins on boards based on the Atmega328P.

-But wait a minute, Sacrilege, Arduinos only have 2 interrupt pins!
-Well, the story is not exactly like that.
+But wait a moment!
+Sacrilege, Arduinos only have 2 interrupt pins!
+Well, the story isn’t exactly like that.

-In this post, we will see what Pin Change interrupts (PCINT) are and how they work, which are different from the standard interrupts (INT) that we are used to.
+In this post, we will see what Pin Change Interrupts (PCINT) are and how they work, which are different from the normal interrupts (INT) we are used to.

 Of course, we will also see some code examples.
-However, we will usually use a library to manage the PCINT.
-We will see this more practical approach at the end of the article, and you will see that using Pin Change interrupts is very simple.
+However, we will normally use a library to manage PCINTs.
+This more practical view will be seen at the end of the article, and you will see that using Pin Change Interrupts is very simple.

 What are PCINTs

-Processors like Atmel have different types of interrupts both internal and external.
-In our case, we are interested in external interrupts, i.e., those triggered by changing the state of one of the pins.
+Processors like Atmel ones have different types of interrupts, both internal and external.
+In our case, we are interested in external interrupts, i.e., those triggered by a change in the state of one of the pins.

 We have two types of external interrupts:

-Usually, when we talk about interrupts, we refer to the external interrupts of type INT, which we already saw in this post.
+Normally, when we talk about interrupts, we refer to the external INT type interrupts, which we saw in this post.
 And it’s true that we have a very limited number of pins with INT interrupts.

-Much less known are the Pin Change interrupts (PCINT), which operate similarly, but act on a much higher number of processor pins.
+Much less known are the pin change interrupts (PCINT), whose mode of operation is similar, but they act on a much larger number of processor pins.

-Logically, not everything was going to be so nice and PCINTs also have some disadvantages compared to the usual INTs.
-But nothing that we cannot overcome or prevent them from being used.
+Logically, not everything could be so wonderful, and PCINTs also have some disadvantages compared to the usual INTs.
+But nothing we can’t overcome or that prevents us from using them.

-First, unlike the INT interrupts that act on a single pin, the PCINTs act on a group of pins simultaneously (usually on a port).
+First, unlike INT interrupts that act on a single pin, PCINTs act on a group of pins simultaneously (usually on a port).

-If we have a single pin associated with each PCINT, we can simply deduce that it has acted on this pin.
-But, in general, we will have more than one pin and we will have to make a subsequent query to a register to know the pin on which it has acted.
+If we have only one pin associated with each PCINT, we can deduce without further ado that it has acted on this pin.
+But, in general, we will have more than one pin and we will have to subsequently query a register to know which pin triggered it.

-Secondly, unlike the INT interrupts that allow configuring the triggering of CHANGE, FALLING, RISING, LOW, and HIGH, the INT interrupts only distinguish CHANGE events.
+Secondly, unlike INT interrupts that allow configuring the trigger as CHANGE, FALLING, RISING, LOW, and HIGH, PCINT interrupts only distinguish CHANGE events.

-If we want to detect rising or falling edges, we must save the state of the register in a variable and perform the comparison with the previous state in the ISR.
+If we want to detect rising or falling edges, we must save the register state in a variable and perform the comparison with the previous state in the ISR.

-Finally, for the aforementioned reasons, they are slightly slower than the INT interrupts.
-But in general, it is not something we should worry about; it is an irrelevant difference except in very extreme cases.
+Finally, for the reasons above, they are slightly slower than INT interrupts.
+But in general, this is not something we should worry about; it’s an irrelevant difference except in very extreme cases.

 How to use PCINTs